chemicalpleasures/flaskUploader/README.txt

 2. Editable dataframe?
 Or at least an download/upload link to edit qtys manually in Excel
 3. Needs invoice date
 4. Filter out accessories?
 Whang?
 Other stuff?
-5. Input box for rejectLineErrors_Email	address - variable in JSON.
+5. Input box for emailConfirmation	address - variable in JSON.
 Or send to multiple?
+6. Connect to Candle/Canada profiles
+7. CSV for order errors (items that are out of stock, etc) which gets emailed to willie